Ikabot-Collective/ikabot/README.md

 ### Telegram

-Some features (such as alerting attacks) communicate with you via Telegram messages.
+Some features (such as alerting attacks) are communicated to you via Telegram messages.

-This messages are visible to you and nobody else.
+This messages are only visible for you.

-Setting this up is highly recommended, since it allows one to enjoy all the functionality of _ikabot_.
+Setting this up is highly recommended, since it allows you to enjoy all the functionality of _ikabot_.

 Para configurarlo necesitaremos simplemente ingresar dos datos:
-To configure this, you simply need to enter two pieces of information:
+To configure this, you just need to enter two pieces of information:

 1) The token of the bot you are going to use